phoe/binding-arrows/README.md

 ## Contents

-This system contains a package `binding-macros` that exports the following symbols:
+This system contains a package `binding-arrows` that exports the following symbols:

 * threading macros `->` and `->>`,
 * diamond threading macros `-<>` and `-<>>`,